spatie/viewport-utility/README.md

 enableScroll()
 init(options) // init module with options
-isTopInView(target) // yes or no for offset or $element scrollTo(target, whenInView) // scroll to offset or $element, also to elements that are visible already (default:true) scrollToHash() // scroll to hash in url, typically on page load update() // update handlers and module
+isTopInView(target) // yes or no for offset or $element scrollTo(target, whenInView) // scroll to offset, selector or $element, also to elements that are visible already (default:true) scrollToHash() // scroll to hash in url, typically on page load update() // update handlers and module